 When you feel less stress, you feel better able to manage the challenges that you face every day.
 You feel calm and able to concentrate on the tasks that you need to accomplish.
 All of this helps you to feel more confident — knowing that you are not overwhelmed by stress and anxiety and are fully in charge of your own feelings and actions, guiding your own success.

-It Makes You Smarter
+Exercise Makes You Smarter

 Exercise feeds your brain.
 It helps to feed valuable oxygen and nutrients to your brain to improve cognitive functioning.
 Think about it: How do you feel after you exercise?
 Are you able to concentrate more, or do you feel groggy?
 Do you feel energized and alert, or do you feel sluggish?
 Of course, exercise makes you feel alert and focused, better able to understand and complete the task at hand.

 Improved mental function and focus will help you to complete your goals more efficiently, thus helping to improve your self-confidence.
+If you are stuck at a desk all day, consider incorporating mini exercise routines into your day.

 Exercise helps you to feel mentally and physically prepared for the challenges before you, so that you feel better prepared to achieve your goals.
 Knowing that you can take on the tasks that you set for yourself helps you to feel confident in any situation.
 Feeling good about the way you look and the physical achievements you have made only further enhances this self-confidence.